Alumni Relations & Volunteer Engagement

 Alumni Chapters

-Alumni Chapters actively engage regional alumni in a variety of gatherings such as museum visits, happy hours, book clubs, holiday parties—plus other fun events thought up by creative Reedies.
-They also welcome Reedies when they move to town so you always have a friend close by.
-Host a chapter event in your city or or serve on the chapter’s steering committee and plan events throughout the year!
-Find out more here.
+Alumni Chapters actively engage alumni in a variety of local gatherings such as museum visits, happy hours, book clubs, holiday parties—plus other fun events thought up by creative Reedies.
+Host a chapter event in your city and connect with alumni near you!

 Alumni Fundraising for Reed